monkstone/monkstone.github.com/_posts/2016-04-22-literate_colors_with_ruby.md

 keywords: literate, color, coluer, JRubyArt
 ---

 In a previous post I suggested we could use a hash to use web colors in a more literate way, here is a version for a Francophone in [JRubyArt][jruby_art].
-Note that we need to convert webstrings to an int within the setup color is a
+Note that we need to convert webstrings to an int within `setup` since `color` is a
 [JRubyArt][jruby_art] method.

 ### couluers.rb ###